NihinFaj/Friend_Finder_App/README.md

 You need to have Android Studio installed to be able to open and modify this project

 ## Built With
-Android Studio - The IDE used
+- Android Studio: The IDE used
-Java - The programming language used
+- Java: The programming language used

 ## Versioning
 1st of March, 2019